 "React Native isn't perfect, but the benefits of a single codebase are huge," this is what most companies opt for RN admit.

 The logic layer of the application may be shared across iOS and Android using the React Native framework.
-You don't need two separate development teams if you want to distribute your project across both mobile platforms: one to use Java or Kotlin for Android and the other to work with Objective-C or Swift for iOS.
+You don't need two separate development teams if you want to distribute your project across mobile platforms.
+In one word you don't have to hire one team to develop in Java or Kotlin for Android and the other to work with Objective-C or Swift for iOS.

-In theory, you'll complete the job roughly twice as fast and much less expensive than Android or iOS native development.
+In theory, you'll complete the job roughly twice as fast and much less expensive than in the case of Android or iOS native development.
 In practice, time and cost savings are lower, but 90% of the code may be reused across platforms.

-React Native provides a collection of pre-bundled components (https://reactnative.dev/docs/components-and-apis#basic-components) to save you time creating common blocks from the ground up.
+React Native provides a collection of pre-bundled components to save you time creating common blocks from the ground up.
 However, the Facebook team does not restrict you to the core collection.
-You may pick and choose from hundreds of libraries developed by React Native contributors and available on GitHub.
-For example, React Native Elements to share UI elements between RN and React web apps (316 contributors, used by 95,200+ developers) - https://reactnativeelements.com/
+You may pick and choose from hundreds of libraries developed by React Native contributors which are available on GitHub.
+For example, React Native Elements to share UI elements between RN and React JS web apps (316 contributors, used by 95,200+ developers).

-You may create MVPs (Minimum Viable Products) to test your concept and production-ready applications at an accelerated rate, thanks to the abundance of prebuilt components.
+You may create MVP (Minimum Viable Product) to test your concept and production-ready applications at an accelerated rate, thanks to the abundance of prebuilt components.

 React Native, unlike other cross-platform frameworks and progressive mobile app development approaches, has been designed to account for and celebrate differences between iOS and Android.
 It uses native APIs and native visual elements such as buttons, menus, status bars, etc. As a result, the same views will appear somewhat differently on Apple and Android devices.